DepartmentofNeurophysiology/ARES/README.md

 ###	Required file formats.
 1. A single .tif file containing all the recorded frames.
 2. Multiple .tif files (one file per frame) in the same folder.
-3. (Not recommended) A .avi or .mov file.
+3. A .avi or .mov file (supported, not recommended)

 ##	Analysis.